TAMIRAT-ALEMAYEHU/alx-system_engineering-devops/README.md

-this is my first commit of the root directory
+This is the root directory readme file